Clinical-Support-Systems/oneid-oauth-middleware/README.md

 3. It must pass all continuous integration checks and get positive reviews.

 After this, changes will be merged.

-### :exclamation: Guideline
-coding guidelines or other things you want people to follow should follow.

-# :question: FAQ
-You can optionally add a FAQ section about the project.

-#  :page_facing_up: Resources
-Add important resources here

 #  :camera: Gallery